 Section 1 (a)(9) of AB 52 establishes that "a substantial adverse change to a tribal cultural resource has a significant effect on the environment."
 Effects on tribal cultural resources should be considered under CEQA.
 Section 6 of AB 52 adds Section 21080.3.2 to the PRC, which states that parties may propose mitigation measures "capable of avoiding or substantially lessening potential significant impacts to a tribal cultural resource or alternatives that would avoid significant impacts to a tribal cultural resource."
 Further, if a California Native American tribe requests consultation regarding project alternatives, mitigation measures, or significant effects on TCRs, the consultation shall include those topics [PRC Section 21080.3.2(a)].
-The environmental document and the mitigation measures that are adopted [PRC Section 21082.3(a)].
+The environmental document and the mitigation monitoring and reporting program (where applicable) shall include any mitigation measures that are adopted [PRC Section 21082.3(a)].